walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 ### Resampling the Read Datetime

 As in Pandas, the first step is to resample the time data.
 However, unfortunately Spark does not provide an equivalent to Pandas `resample()` method.
-Our workaround is generating an array containing an equally spaced time grid between the mininmum and maximum time.
+Our approach in PySpark is to generate an array containing an equally spaced time grid between the mininmum and maximum time.
 The trick here is to first group the read data by house, then create the respective array for each house and use the sql function `explode()` to convert the array into a column.
 The resulting structure is then used as basis to which we add the read value information for the times where it exists using a left outer join.
 The following code shows how this is done.
 Note, that